 A collector, patron and painter, Gustave Caillebotte played a number of roles in the Impressionist movement.
-His support of Impressionism came not just from his art but also his financial backing.
-However, his career was short lived and he died at the age of just 45.
+His support of impressionism came not just from his art but also his financial backing.
+Sadly, his career was short lived and he died at the age of just 45.

-In his own paintings, Caillebotte’s distinct style presents a fresh combination of detailed drawing and vivid colours, created with short, animated brushstrokes.
+In his own paintings—most famously Floor Scrapers, Pont de l'Europe, Man at His Bath, and Paris Street, Rainy Day—Caillebotte’s distinct style presents a fresh combination of detailed drawing and vivid colours, created with short, animated brushstrokes.
 Like other Impressionist artists, he paid attention to natural light and introduced original, inventive perspectives into his works.

 However, he also favoured realism.
 He experimented with a range of subjects, fearlessly pursuing themes that interested him rather than being led by the art market at the time.
 This is evident in his lesser-known nude paintings as well as the photorealistic works that are some of his most famous.